Disruption warning for cycling world championships as union ballots for strike

 It comes after 94% of GMB Scotland members rejected the 5.5% offer from employers.

+Meanwhile, Unison has served notice of intention to ballot members for strike action over pay in Glasgow City Parking and at the Emirates Arena, where artistic cycling and cycle-ball will take place.

-Earlier this month, the union began balloting 8,000 of its local government members working in schools and early years settings for strike action, including cleaning, catering, janitorial, pupil support assistants and early years practitioners.
+Earlier this month, GMB Scotland began balloting 8,000 of its local government members working in schools and early years settings for strike action, including cleaning, catering, janitorial, pupil support assistants and early years practitioners.

 Keir Greenaway, GMB Scotland senior organiser for public services, said: “Our members on the front line of our local, public services are being offered a pay cut during the cost-of-living crisis whilst council leaders want to parade around during the World Cycling Championships.